awamej/github-app/README.md

 **Functionalities:**

-- search for GitHib user
+- search for GitHub user
 - view the first 5 repos if user exists
 - view some repo details or go to it
 - view all repos if more than 5